This post may contain affiliate links. Please read my disclaimer for more information.

 When Were They Roasted?

-You can order the best coffee beans’ brand, but the taste would be worse than your average local roaster’s coffee if it’s delivered late to you.
+You can order the best coffee beans, but the taste would be worse than Starbuck’s coffee if it’s delivered late to you.

-A genuinely fresh coffee bean would be the one that’s delivered to you within a couple of days of roasting.
+A genuinely fresh coffee bean would be the one that’s delivered to you within a few weeks of roasting.

-If it’s being delivered to you one month or worse, six months later, you are merely wasting your money because that coffee won’t be of any good.
+If it’s being delivered to you months later, you are merely wasting your money because that coffee won’t be of any good.

 It will be stale; the aroma will be lost, and flavors will be affected by oxidation.